kaanalptkn/ka-p1/README.md

 ## Functional testing

-For testing and solving problems with responsiveness and style issues I used Google Chrome developer tools and Mozilla web developer tools.
+I used the Google Chrome developer tools and Mozilla web developer tools to test and fix issues with responsiveness and styling issues.
+In the style.css file, both tools made it extremely easy for me to use margin, padding, font, width, height and other elements correctly use on my web page.

 [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) was very handy and it helped me a lot when I built my website.